edglynes/external-dns/docs/tutorials/akamai-edgedns.md

 [Akamai API Authentication](https://developer.akamai.com/getting-started/edgegrid) provides an overview and further information pertaining to the generation of auth credentials for API base applications and tools.

-The following example defines and references a Kubernetes ConfigMap secret is used by referencing the secret and its keys in the env section of the deployment.
+The following example defines and references a Kubernetes ConfigMap secret, applied by referencing the secret and its keys in the env section of the deployment.

-## Deploy ExternalDNS
+## Deploy External-DNS

-An operational ExternalDNS deployment consists of an ExternalDNS container and service.
-The following sections demonstrate the ConfigMap objects that would make up an example functional external DNS kubernetes configuration.
+An operational External-DNS deployment consists of an External-DNS container and service.
+The following sections demonstrate the ConfigMap objects that would make up an example functional external DNS kubernetes configuration utilizing NGINX as the exposed service.

-Connect your `kubectl` client to the cluster with which you want to test ExternalDNS, and then apply one of the following manifest files for deployment:
+Connect your `kubectl` client to the cluster with which you want to test External-DNS, and then apply one of the following manifest files for deployment:

 ### Manifest (for clusters without RBAC enabled)